LimeChain/forta-agent-scripts/cream-activity/README.md

 Describe each of the type of alerts fired by this agent

 - cream-v1-eth-activity
-  - Fired when an address does an action (Borrow, Mint or Redeem) 5 times in a minute
+  - Fired when an address does an action (Borrow, Mint or Redeem) 5 times in an hour
   - Severity is always set to "medium"
   - Type is always set to "suspicious"
   - Metadata fields: